Supreme Inaction on Gay Marriage

-As you’ve doubtless heard by now, the Supreme Court has refused to hear appeals in cases that had overturned bans on same-sex marriage
+As you’ve doubtless heard by now, the Supreme Court has refused to hear appeals in cases that had overturned bans on same-sex marriage in five states.

 That brings the total of states in which same-sex marriage is now legal to 24, plus the District of Columbia.